maximbetin/maxim-cicd/README.md

 # Runs the website on http://localhost:8080
 CMD ["npm", "run", "serve"]
 ```

-Every Dockerfile command serves a function, I'm not going to explain how every single one of them works, that would make this demo excessively long (longer than it probably already is), I invite you to visit the Dockerfile reference [documentation](https://docs.docker.com/engine/reference/builder/) for that instead.
-But in a nutshell:
+Every `Dockerfile` command serves a function, I’m not going to explain how every single one of them works, that would make this demo excessively long (longer than it probably already is), I invite you to visit the Dockerfile reference [documentation](https://docs.docker.com/engine/reference/builder/) for that instead.
+But in a nutshell what we do is:

-- Specify the base image - `node:alpine`.
+- Specify the base image — `node:alpine`.
 - Copy all the dependencies and necessary files into the working directory.
 - Build the application with `RUN npm run build`.
-- We specify the instruction to execute when the Docker container starts with `CMD ["npm", "run", "serve"]`.
+- Specify the instruction to execute when the Docker container starts with `CMD ["npm", "run", "serve"]`.

 In order to test that application is built and the containerized web application functions correctly run:

-1. `docker build -t gcr.io/[PROJECT_ID]/my-app-vue:latest .` to generate the image, tag it and upload it to Google Container Registry
+1. `docker build -t gcr.io/[PROJECT_ID]/my-app-vue:latest .` to generate the image, tag it and upload it to Google Container Registry.
 2. `docker run -p 80:8080 gcr.io/[PROJECT_ID]/my-app-vue:latest` to run a container on port `80`.
 3. Navigate to http://localhost:80 in your browser and you should see the website running: